TsyQi/Auto-control/README.md

 * Brief

-    Building all executes `./build.sh all -j` command.
-Using `./build.sh test` to test, deleting caches using `./build.sh clean`.
+    Building all executes by `./build.sh all -j8` command.
+Using `./build.sh test` to test, deleting caches use `./build.sh clean`.

     Once when generates _SUCCESS_, some binary files will shown in the _bin_ / _gen_ directories, such as: